jonbnewman/mobx-store-provider/docs/basic-example.md

 Inside of the `App` we use hooks provided by _mobx-store-provider_ to:

-1. Create the `appStore` instance using the [createStore](http://mobx-store-provider.overfoc.us/api/createStore) hook
+1. Create the `appStore` instance with the [createStore](http://mobx-store-provider.overfoc.us/api/createStore) hook
-1. Retrieve the store `Provider` using the [useProvider](http://mobx-store-provider.overfoc.us/api/useProvider) hook
+1. Retrieve the store `Provider` with the [useProvider](http://mobx-store-provider.overfoc.us/api/useProvider) hook

 ```javascript
 // App.jsx (Main App component, we use it to create and provide the store)